AKRGames/The-Stoopid-Mod/README.md

 	<a href="https://haxe.org/documentation/introduction/" target="_blank"><img src="/art/haxeLogo.png"></a>
 </p>

-First you need to install Haxe and HaxeFlixel.
+First, you need to install Haxe and HaxeFlixel.
 1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Download 4.1.5 instead of 4.2.0 because 4.2.0 is broken and is not working with gits properly...)
 2. [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) after downloading Haxe